 (c) the legal bases of the processing.

 3.2 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
-The source of the usage data is Google Analytics (analytics.google.com) and Teachable’s built-in analytics system.
+The source of the usage data is Google Analytics (analytics.google.com), Teachable’s built-in analytics system and Data36's own analytics system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

 3.3 We may process your account data ("account data").
 The account data may include your name and email address.
 The source of the account data is you] The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is your consent and our legitimate interests, namely the proper administration of our website and business.

 3.4 We may process information contained in any enquiry you submit to us regarding goods and/or services ("enquiry data").
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is your consent.

 3.5 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters ("notification data").
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is your consent and our legitimate interests, namely the proper communication for you regarding the courses.